eclipse-agents/eclipse-agents-old/README.md

 ### To use the Coding Agent view with Google Gemini CLI

 - Install the [Google Gemini CLI](https://github.com/google-gemini/gemini-cli) locally
+- Start up gemini in a terminal and log in using google.
 - In Eclipse navigate to preference page "Coding Agents/Agent CLIs".
-- Enter in a valid location for your node executable and the gemini cli executable
+- Enter in a valid location for your node executable and the gemini cli js file
+  - while we await improvements on automatically finding gemini files...
+    - use `where node` and `where gemini` in a terminal to find locations
+    - you can use quotes if either contains a space
+    - on windows you may find the gemini js file somewhere like
+      - C:\Users\<user>\AppData\Roaming\npm\node_modules\@google\gemini-cli\dist\index.js
 - Open the Coding Agent view
 - Select Coding Agent: Gemini CLI
-- Type into the chat input, press shift enter to submit prompt
+- Type into the chat input, press enter to submit prompt